 Horse chestnut supplements are mostly safe for consumption, but they may cause some minor side effects.
 These include itching, nausea, gastrointestinal upset, muscle spasms, and headaches.

 The raw or unprocessed seeds, leaves, bark, and flowers of the horse chestnut should never be eaten; they contain esculin, which is poisonous and can increase the risk of bleeding.

-Cooked horse chestnuts and medicinal preparations are esculin-free; however, caution should still be exercised before consuming horse chestnut in any form for those suffering from a blood disorder, diabetes, a stomach condition, kidney disease, or liver disease, as well as those who are pregnant or breastfeeding.
+Cooked horse chestnuts as well as medicinal preparations are esculin-free; however, caution should still be exercised before consuming horse chestnut in any form for those suffering from a blood disorder, diabetes, stomach conditions, kidney disease, or liver disease, as well as those who are pregnant or breastfeeding.

 Additionally, horse chestnut may interact dangerously with blood thinners or drugs that lower blood sugar, such as medication for diabetes.